Sokoetu/audio-admin/README.md

 ## NextJS 14 Starter Template with Dark/Light Mode included

+## Update 0.1.0
+- Added authentication.
+Adopted from react-auth-kit The template also has the necessary authentication pages /login /register /forgot /reset and more in /src/app(auth)
+- added some more components, making it easy to start a project without having  to worry  about the "commons"
+- a backend has also been included with the user  model, controller and API routes.
+It uses mongodb, so make sure to check integration of mongodb on vercel
+- the middleware.ts is meant to add CORS policies to allow external calling to your api.
+- also added a .env.schema to outline what is needed in the .env file
+- There are other updates and as usual, the files contain comments explaining them.

 ## Info about the template
 With this typescript template, you can save some time in setting up a nextjs 14 app.
 It comes with some vital dependencies such as: